sennav/joat/README.md

             gitlab show {{args.ISSUE_ID}}
 ```

-## Contributing

-Be polite, I'm not earning anything to do this, other than that just create an issue or a PR and we'll take it from there.

 ## TODO

-- [ ] Init subcommand
 - [ ] Standard OAuth 2 capabilities
 - [ ] Investigate other auth methods
 - [ ] Tests